adamghill/django-unicorn.com/source/loading-states.md

 ### class

-Add the specified class to the element that is triggering the action.
+Add the specified class(es) to the element that is triggering the action.

-This example will add a `loading` class to the _Update_ button when it is clicked and remove the class once the action is completed.
+This example will add `loading` and `spinner` classes to the _Update_ button when it is clicked and remove the classes once the action is completed.

 :::{code} html
 :force: true

 <!-- loading-class.html -->
 <div>
-  <button unicorn:click="update" unicorn:loading.class="loading">Update</button>
+  <button unicorn:click="update" unicorn:loading.class="loading spinner">Update</button>
 </div>
 :::